 Reused Kombucha Bottles With Screw On Lids

-I’ve also used old kombucha bottles with screw on lids to bottle kombucha.
-You’d think that since kombucha had been in it before, it would be fine to have it in there again.
+I’ve also used old kombucha brands bottles with screw-on lids to bottle kombucha.
+You’d think that since kombucha had been in it before, they would work perfectly for your next batch.

-I think what happens is that once the lid is stressed by gasses the first time around, it does not have as tight of a seal on subsequent batches.
-Think about a balloon after it’s blown up.
+I think what happens is that once the inner portion of the cap is stressed by the pressure of carbonation the first time, it does not have as tight of a seal on subsequent batches.
+Consider a balloon after it’s blown up.
 It never really gets back to the original shape.

 On the batch I just did to compare, the reused kombucha bottles were better than mason jars, but still not really fizzy.
-The kombucha tasted great and it worked fine.
-If I had them laying around and didn’t want to invest in new bottles, I’d totally use them.
+The taste of the kombucha was great and it worked fine.
+If I had them laying around and didn’t want to invest in new bottles, or wanted to reduce plastic waste, they are a great option for starting out.

 reused kombucha jars for bottling